-In most cases, yes.
-In Washington state, there is a state law that imposes strict liability (i.e., absolute responsibility regardless of the circumstances) for bites against the animal’s owner.
+In Washington State, there is a law that imposes strict liability (i.e., absolute responsibility regardless of the circumstances) for bites against the animal’s owner.

 In most situations, the homeowner's insurance policy would be the primary source of financial recovery for a dog bite case.
 The requirement is that the bite occur on public property - or on private property with the owner’s consent - and that the animal was not provoked.